apals/FairManager/README.md

 - The navbar came with the generator.

 - The view that was generated for us was only a list of strings.
 These strings were synced between clients through sockets, so we used that example code to help us create our own client synchronization.
 - Everything else was built by us.
--
+That means every edit-view, every view where you add new entries, every detail view, etc.

 ## Addressing critique
 - A LOT OF FILES, we have many files in the root of the project for many different reasons, including